Categories

 If you have to carry a sleeping bag on the outside of a rucksack, be aware that your bag is not protected against abrasion nor water.
 The stuff sack or compression sack you use with your sleeping bag is generally lightweight nylon.

-Our ancestors knew to roll their blankets in a ground-cloth or gum blanket.
+Our ancestors knew to roll their blankets in a ground-cloth, tent section or gum blanket for protection.
 This never seems to occur to many modern travellers.

 It may be prudent to find a sports bag or similar that can fully enclose your sleeping bag.
 If necessary modify the sports bag with attachment points to keep it more securely attached to your pack.